What is elephant toothpaste?

 - Dish washing soap

-- Catalyst- can be yeast solution (dry yeast in warm water), potassium permanganate (dissolved in a small amount of water), magnesium dioxide, or potassium iodide
+- Catalyst- can be yeast solution (dry yeast in warm water), potassium permanganate (dissolved in a small amount of water), manganese dioxide, or potassium iodide

 - Container – could be a beaker, plastic bottle, graduated cylinder- whatever chemistry lab glassware you’d like to use!